djslade/molly/README.md

 ### Molly Users

 In development.
 This is the authentication service for the application, managing user accounts and access tokens.
-Written in Nestjs and employs a postgres database via TypeORM.
+This gRPC serverritten in Nestjs and employs a postgres database via TypeORM.

 Molly also supports a web client built on Vite, React, Tanstack Query and ShadCN.